baptisteArno/typebot.io/apps/docs/docs/faq.md

 Try to click again on the “Create my account” button on the email I sent you (with subject "Unlock your Typebot 2.0 plan").
 It should unlock your plan.

 Otherwise, shoot an email to support@typebot.io with the email associated to your v1 account.

+## Is human takeover is available on Typebot?

+No, Typebot is specifically built for async chats.
+I believe Live Chat is a whole other product.

+You can still implement great customer support with Typebot by using a ticketing system such as [Freshdesk](https://freshdesk.com/) or [Zendesk](https://www.zendesk.com/).
+You can create a ticket each time your user answers the bot.